strangerstudios/pmpro-email-templates/readme.txt

 3. A list of billing related template variables.

 == Changelog ==
+= 0.8.1 - 2020-06-04 =
+* BUG Fix: Fixed issue where !!membership_change!! may not show user's new membership level.

 = 0.8 - 2020-05-15 =
 * BUG Fix: Fixed issue where emails could sometimes be sent without body content.
 * BUG FIX: Quotes are now being decoded correctly in email subjects.